avg —

 FAQ

-How long does this cold soup keep? +
+How long does the cold soup keep in the fridge? +

 - Comment